chiragsanghvi10/Semantic-Textual-Similarity-Benchmark/Sentence Similarity V.0/README.md

 ------------------------------------
   README.md 		  				this file
-  MSRpar.txt		  				tab separated input file with sentence pairs MSRpar.train-STSBenchmark.ipynb                       Python script to compare human judgements with USE & BERt
+  MSRpar.txt		  				tab separated input file with sentence pairs MSRpar.train-STSBenchmark.ipynb                       Python script to compare human judgements with USE & BERT

 Introduction of data set: